 The qualifying servicemember's spouse (if qualified) may claim an exemption from Massachusetts withholding tax.
 The spouse must complete Form M-4 MS to claim exempt status.
 Additional information may be required to prove exempt status.
 The form must be validated annually.

-To claim a refund of taxes withheld from your Massachusetts income, follow these steps in the program:
+To claim a refund of taxes withheld from your Massachusetts income, take the following path in your account:

 - State Section